Parted Magic: Features

 The program is directly bootable from a CD, USB flash drive, or through a network using PXE on PC hardware, and does not require installation, or the presence of an installed operating system.

-Although originally designed for mechanical hard disk drives, Parted Magic is suitable for use also with solid state drives and can perform an ATA Secure Erase (a method that is built into the hard drive controller to return the drive into its factory state).
+Although originally designed for mechanical hard disk drives, Parted Magic is suitable for use also with solid state drives and can perform an ATA Secure Erase (a method that is built into the hard drive controller to return the drive to its factory state).

 Parted Magic supports reading and writing to a variety of modern file systems, including ext3, ext4, FAT, exFAT, and NTFS, and as such is able to access disk drives formatted for use under Microsoft Windows and Linux systems.

 The software distribution includes networking support, and comes with the Firefox web browser.

 System requirements

-As of version 11.11.11, Parted Magic supports x86-64 processors natively (Intel x86 processors were previously supported), and requires a computer with at least a 64-bit Intel-compatible processor and 2GB of RAM.
+As of version 11.11.11, Parted Magic supports x86-64 processors natively (32-bit x86 processors were previously supported), and requires a computer with at least a 64-bit Intel-compatible processor and 2GB of RAM.
 Secure boot is also supported. x86 versions from 2013_09_26 do not require the Physical Address Extension (PAE) computer processor feature.

 All versions starting from 2020_08_23 no longer support 32-bit x86 systems.